AE - Custom Field

 You can even use it to fetch data from your custom-coded custom field.
 All you need is the meta key which has been used to save data in wp post_meta table.

 - Name: Name/Key of the custom field.
 Some custom field also calls it as Field Slug.
-If you are using custom coded custom field then this will be the meta key of your custom field.
+If you are using a custom-coded custom field then this will be the meta key of your custom field.

-- Type: It defines how this custom field data will be displayed on frontend.
+- Type: It defines how this custom field data will be displayed on the front end.

 Supported output modes:

 - Default: It refers to the default text mode.
 Whatever is saved in that field will be displayed as such.

 - HTML: It is used to render data on the frontend while maintaining Html formatting.
 It is very useful in case you are adding data in the custom field using the WYSIWYG editor.

 - Link: This option is when your custom field contains a URL.
 You can use it to display an anchor link on the frontend.
 It can also be used on the frontend to display a link on a dynamic text (fetch from another custom field).

 - Image: It is useful when your custom field is returning image path or image id.
 The best way is to configure your field to return image id.
 Some custom field plugins like ACF allow you to set return mode of the field.